harshalsp0011/AI-job-Market-insider-and-Career-Advisor/README.md

-# AI Job Market Insider and Career Advisor🕵️‍♂️🤖📊
+# AI Job Market Insider and Career Advisor

 **A Multi-Agent System (MAS) built with the Google Agent Development Kit (ADK) that automates job market research using parallel execution and remote microservices.**